huanyushi/huanyushi.github.io/README.md

 5. Add site statistics from 'buanzi'([不蒜子](https://busuanzi.ibruce.info/)) in the footer.
 6. Add background animation (refer to [@NichtsHsu](https://nihil.cc/)).
 7. Modified the style of the `<details>` element.
-8. Python implementation for LQIP (Low Quality Image Placeholders).
+8. Python implementation for LQIP (Low Quality Image Placeholders) (see this [discussion](https://github.com/cotes2020/jekyll-theme-chirpy/discussions/1685)).
 9. Python implementation for Inverted image.

 ## Introduction